 Thank you so much for reading and for your comments about my column!

 The issue of licensure you describe is complicated, evolving all the time, and differs by state.

 In Massachusetts, where my practice was founded, the term “Mental Health Counseling” is regulated.
 However, other terms, such as “psychotherapy” and “counseling” have not always been regulated.
-Note: they might be now, but in my discussions with the board of licensure in the mid 2000s there were not regulated.
+Note: They might be now, but in my discussions with the board of licensure in the mid 2000s they were not regulated.

 Hence, at that time persons could hang a shingle and provide services called “psychotherapy” or “counseling” and –depending on what they were actually doing—they might be working within the law.
-Truly, every time a term is regulated it seems someone comes up with a new title that’s note regulated.
-Consider “life coaching”, “mentorship”, “listening services”, “life consulting” or who knows what else.
+Truly, every time a term is regulated it seems someone comes up with a new title that’s not regulated.
+Consider “life coaching”, “mentorship”, “listening services”, “life consulting”, or who knows what else.

 If you’re trying to practice in the same marketplace, I think that a good approach for you and other licensed mental health professionals (counselors, social workers, psychologists) is to emphasize your strengths to potential clients.
 This might include:

-1 – Showing the difference in caliber of education and licensure you possess
+1 – Showing the difference in the caliber of education and licensure you possess

 2 – Being eligible to accept clients’ insurance (which unlicensed providers can’t do)